Immigration & Visas, Mexico Essentials

 Any other documents, e.g. bank statements, investment statements, need to be Notarized first and then sent to be apostilled.

-Apostille for legal documents issued in Mexico
+Apostille of legal documents issued in Mexico

 You might also want to contact a Notary Public in the state where the documents were issued for further advice.

-Mexican marriage certificates
+Apostille of Mexican marriage certificates

-Another point to note: If you get married in Mexico and live abroad (or plan to live abroad) it’s a good idea to get your Mexican marriage certificate Apostilled in Mexico in case you need this for official use outside of Mexico; it needs to be done in the Mexican state you were married in.
+If you get married in Mexico and live abroad (or plan to live abroad) it’s a good idea to get your Mexican marriage certificate Apostilled in Mexico in case you need this for official use outside of Mexico; it needs to be done in the Mexican state you were married in.
 The local Registrar’s office or your wedding planner will be able to advise you about how to do this.

 Avoid getting your legal documents turned away